markburns/rubocop-rails-ddd/README.md

-# Placeholder - for Rails DDD rubocop Cop
+# Rails DDD rubocop Cop

+A cop that enforces the following conventions.

 # Rails and DDD (Domain Driven Design)